Consumer Protection Division to meet with Iowans in 12 cities

 The AG’s office receives complaints throughout the year related to consumer issues.
 In 2021, the office received 3,536 overall complaints.
 The top complaint categories involved auto-related issues, home improvement, and imposter scams.

 “We are dedicated to assisting consumers when they submit a complaint to our office,” said Attorney General Tom Miller.
-“Still, our hope is that our mobile offices can provide Iowans with information and resources to address issues before they arise.”
+“Our hope is that our mobile offices can provide Iowans with information and resources to address issues before they arise.”

 Through mobile offices, presentations and consumer outreach activities, including a monthly newsletter, the AG’s Consumer Protection Division strives to provide helpful resources and guidance to consumers on a number of topics, including Medicare fraud, imposter scams, so-called storm chasers, price-gouging and others.